 Overview

-Takayasu's arteritis (tah-kah-YAH-sooz ahr-tuh-RIE-tis) is a rare type of vasculitis, a group of disorders that causes blood vessel inflammation.
-In Takayasu's arteritis, the inflammation damages the large artery that carries blood from your heart to the rest of your body (aorta) and its main branches.
+Takayasu arteritis (tah-kah-YAH-soo ahr-tuh-RIE-tis) is a rare type of vasculitis.
+Vasculitis is a group of conditions that causes blood vessel swelling, called inflammation.
+In Takayasu arteritis, the swelling damages the large artery that carries blood from the heart to the rest of the body, called the aorta, and its main branches.

-If you don't have symptoms, you may not need treatment.
-But most people with the disease need medications to control inflammation in the arteries and to prevent complications.
-Even with treatment, relapses are common, and your symptoms may come and go.
+People who don't have symptoms may not need treatment.
+But most people with the condition need medicines to control inflammation in the arteries and prevent complications.
+Even with treatment, the condition often comes back.
+And symptoms may come and go.

 Large arteries

-Takayasu's arteritis is a form of vasculitis — inflammation of the blood vessels — that damages the large arteries, especially the aorta.
+Takayasu arteritis is a form of vasculitis.
+Vasculitis is swelling, called inflammation, of the blood vessels.
+Takayasu arteritis harms the large arteries, mainly the aorta.

 Chambers and valves of the heart